glimpse-editor/getglimpse-web/content/posts/successful-first-binary-release.md

 ### Benefits for the wider community
 * You can scrutinize how much money the project receives and from whom
-* You can view itemized spending records and which individuals are paying for things on our behalf.
+* You can view itemized spending records and which individuals are paying for things on our behalf
 * You can have confidence that an established 501c charity based in the United States with a proven track record is reviewing our expense claims and raised invoices before they are paid

 ### Patreon cash transfers